amirkazan/pytest-celery-py37/docs/getting-started/first-steps.rst

 Container
 #########

-The :class:`MemcachedContainer <pytest_celery.vendors.memcached.container.MemcachedContainer>` is used
+The :class:`MemcachedContainer <pytest_celery_py37.vendors.memcached.container.MemcachedContainer>` is used
 to describe the ``memcached:latest`` docker image.

 Node
 ####

-The :class:`MemcachedTestBackend <pytest_celery.vendors.memcached.api.MemcachedTestBackend>` is used to represent the backend node.
+The :class:`MemcachedTestBackend <pytest_celery_py37.vendors.memcached.api.MemcachedTestBackend>` is used to represent the backend node.

 Fixtures
 ########

-A list of available fixtures for the backend can be found in the :mod:`pytest_celery.vendors.memcached.fixtures` module.
+A list of available fixtures for the backend can be found in the :mod:`pytest_celery_py37.vendors.memcached.fixtures` module.

 .. warning::